ViljamiBaker/arbetraryAxies/README.md

 Middle click: deselect axis
 Right click: move axis to mouse

-N: Change if axies are normalised (on by default)
+N: Change if axes are normalised (on by default)

 T/G: rotate about the y axis (not great)